The Ultimate Guide to Credit Cards

 • Earn 3X points for every $1 spent on eligible travel purchases and 3X points on eligible mobile wallet purchases

-• Complimentary 12-month Priority Pass™ Select membership that gives access to more than 1,300 VIP lounges worldwide
+• Complimentary Priority Pass™ Select membership gives you 8 free visits to over 1,500 airport VIP lounges and experiences worldwide

-• Get reimbursed up to $325 annual credits for eligible travel purchases and dining, takeout, and restaurant delivery purchases
+• Get reimbursed up to $325 in annual credits for eligible travel purchases and dining, takeout and restaurant delivery purchases

 • $400 Annual Fee